ManuCiao/Javascript-Playground/README.md

-# Javascript Playground && Prepations for JS interview
+# Javascript Playground && Prepation for JS interview

 An incredible list of books, tutorials, practical exercises, test framework and tutorials and cheatsheet of Javascript.
 Also checkout some links that will help you to give a great performance at an interview for a JS developer role.